tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 ```

 This says that `b` depends solely on `a`.
-What that means for us is that given `a`, we already know `b`.
+What this means for us is that given `a`, we already know `b`.
 For instance, given that `a` is `Athlete` we know that `b` is `String`.
-This allows us to avoid explicitly giving the types.
+This allows us to avoid explicit type annotations.

 ``` hs
 getName anAthlete